jqno/jqno.github.io/_pages/climate-considerations.md

 > TL;DR: the most effective way to help reduce CO<sub>2</sub> emissions as a software developer, is to reduce cloud spend.

 Climate change is a big problem and I worry about it a lot.
 Maybe you do too.
-Perhaps you care about nature, or about living in a place that won't flood or burn, or where you won't melt during summers.
+Perhaps you care about nature, or about living in a place that doesn't flood or burn, or where you won't melt during summers.

-Maybe you care more about other things, like reducing migration: even then you have a stake in this, because people will migrate from places that become too hot.
-Or if you think dealing with climate change is too expensive or too ineffective: it will only become more expensive if we wait.
-But all small actions combined, do make a difference!
+Climate change is traditionally a topic of the political left, but I don't understand why.
+The political right should care about it too: climate change will have severe and unpredictable consequences that should worry conservatives who want to preserve their way of life; it will cause large numbers of people to attempt to migrate from more affected places in Africa and Central America to less affected places in Europe and the USA; and yes, dealing with climate change is expensive, but not dealing with climate change is even more expensive.
+Besides, green tech simply is good business these days.

 So what can we do?